danielsaidi/SwiftUIKit/Readmes/Views.md

 # Views

 `SwiftUIKit` contains custom views.

-For now, they are not in the demo.
+They are not in the demo for now, but will be later.

 ## AsyncImage

 This `Image` view can be used to load images asynchronously.

-It's a very basic implementation, so you probably want to use a library like Kingfisher for more complex operations.
+This is a very basic implementation, so you probably want to use a library like Kingfisher for more complex operations.

 ## CircularProgressBar

-This view displays a percentual progress in a circle, where the progress is drawn along the border.
+This view displays a percentual progress in a circle, where the progress is drawn as an arc along the border.

 ## CircularProgressView